yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 In this task, you will make changes to the code, and deploy an update to the application to enhance functionality.
 Specifically, the update addresses the area of concern related to changes in the ticket order model, and the impact on the system.

-This task will illustrate the mechanism that Service Fabric provides for upgrading an application in production.
+This task will illustrate the mechanism that Service Fabric provides for upgrading an application in production

 ### Task 1: How upgrade works